-Since BYU is generally thought of as a safe campus, you probably don't worry too much about leaving your device alone momentarily.
+On a safe university campus, you probably don't worry too much about leaving your device alone momentarily.
 At the same time, if something were to happen to a device of yours, it could be quite embarrassing or expensive.
 At worst, you could lose crucial personal information or suffer reputational damage.
 Fortunately for all, protecting a device is quite simple.

 Treat your device like money.
-You wouldn’t leave a wad of cash on a seat in the airport or bus—why treat an expensive device any differently?
+You wouldn’t leave cash on a seat in the airport or bus—why treat an expensive device any differently?

 Lock Your Screen